eitanyaffe/makeshift-metagenomics/README.md

 ## Prerequisites

+Installing and using MME requires a rudimentary control of linux-style terminal and basic bash commands.

 **GNU Make**.
 GNU Make is installed by default on most modern operating systems.
 You can run `which make` to verify that GNU Make is installed.
 If GNU Make is missing follow the installation instructions [here](https://www.gnu.org/software/software.html).

 **Docker**.
 Install Docker Desktop following the instruction supplied [here](https://docs.docker.com/engine/install/).